-Halving our carbon footprint by 2025 is a significant challenge which is only set to increase once work commences on our supply chain.
+Halving our carbon footprint by 2025 is a significant challenge.
 Initial work is focussed on improved efficiency, upgrades to old technology, integrating circular economy principles to our purchases and better construction using carbon accounting framework.

 AUT has no removals to report for this financial period.
-AUT has not implemented any biogenic CO_2e removals or storage in 2023.
-Biogenic CO_2 emissions are not measured or reported on in this report.
+AUT has not implemented any biogenic CO2e removals or storage in 2024.
+Biogenic CO2 emissions are not measured or reported on in this report.

-ASSESSMENT OF PERFORMANCE AGAINST KPIs
+ASSESSMENT OF PERFORMANCE AGAINST KPIS